publisha/student_site/README.md

 ### Layout: Page

-The _page layout_ have a bit more features explained here.
+The _page_ layout has more features explained here.

 ```yml
 ---